Popular Matchings in Complete Graphs: The graph

 {\bf The $Z$-gadget.} The $Z$-gadget is on 6 vertices $z_0,z_1,z_2,z_3,z_4,z_5$ and the preference lists of these vertices are given in Fig.~\ref{fig:z}.
-The vertices in a set stand for all these vertices in an arbitrary order.
-For example, $\cup_i{\left\{x_i,y_i\right\}}$ denotes all the ``top'' vertices belonging to variable gadgets in an arbitrary order.
+The vertices in a set stand for all these vertices in a fixed arbitrary order.
+For example, $\cup_{i=1}^{\kappa}{\left\{x_i,y_i\right\}}$ denotes all the ``top'' vertices belonging to all the $\kappa$ variable gadgets in a fixed arbitrary order.

 Note that $G$ is a complete graph on an even number of vertices and so every popular matching in $G$ has to be a perfect matching.